Editor’s note: This article was updated on May 3, 2021, to reflect changes to acceptable work search contacts.

 3. Union members

-During the claim filing process, you will be asked questions regarding union membership to determine your proper work-search responsibilities.
-If your work-search requirements are going to be waived, this will be usually be stated on your online application.
+During the claim filing process, you will be asked questions regarding union membership to determine your proper work search responsibilities.
+If your work search requirements are going to be waived, this will usually be stated on your online application.

 4. Meeting work search requirements to avoid your benefits from being stopped

-You are required to contact two employers each week.
-These contacts must be with employers who typically hire people for the type of jobs you are looking for and the type of jobs you are able to perform.
+You are required to complete two employer contacts or work search activities each week.
+Contacts must be with employers who typically hire people for the type of jobs you are looking for and the type of jobs you are able to perform.
 These contacts can be made online, in person, by mail, by email or by phone.
+Other work search activities, such as attending a hiring event, must be applicable to searching for work and something any unemployed person seeking work would normally do.

 You are also required to have an active IdahoWorks account.

-Additionally, you may be required to meet in-person with one of our workforce consultants at your local office.
+Additionally, you may be required to meet in person with one of our workforce consultants at your Labor office.
 The consultant will help make sure you have all the tools you need so you can return to work in the shortest amount of time possible.
 Our workforce consultants can help you by making sure your resume is ready, by preparing you for job interviews and by sharing innovative job seeking tips.

 It is important to keep your address up-to-date in our Claimant Portal so the letter we mail you that contains the information about meeting with a workforce consultant is not delayed or lost in the mail.
 If you are asked to meet with a workforce consultant and do not participate, then your benefits will be stopped.

-You can’t count a contact with the same employer more than once unless you have progressed to the next level in the hiring process.
+It is not acceptable to contact an employer repeatedly or check on a position you have already applied for.
+You cannot count a contact with the same employer more than once unless you have progressed to the next level in the hiring process.
 For example, you may not send in a resume one week and then reuse the same contact the following week because you sent a second resume.
-However, if you have sent in a resume and are now being asked to interview, then you may use this work-search contact again for the week when the interview happens.
-Also, if you currently work part time, you may not use your current employer as a work-search contact.
+However, if you have sent in a resume and are now being asked to interview, then you may use this work search contact again for the week when the interview happens.

-An online contact is only valid if it results in an online application being completed or a résumé being submitted.
-Simply searching websites such as IdahoWorks.gov or Indeed.com is not enough to meet this requirement.
+An online contact is only acceptable if it results in an online application being completed or a résumé being submitted.
+Simply searching websites such as IdahoWorks.gov or Indeed.com for job openings is not enough to meet this requirement.
+You must also apply for the position as directed by the employer.
+For example, if an employer directs you to submit an application online, you must do so for the contact to be acceptable.

-Click here for more information regarding valid contacts.
+Click here for more information regarding acceptable contacts.

 Some of the information you will be asked to enter includes the type of job you applied for, company name, address, phone number, contact name, the date of contact, type of contact and the results of the contact.

-You may be denied benefits for any week that you don’t make two valid work-search contacts.
+You may be denied benefits for any week that you don’t complete two acceptable work search contacts or employment activities.
 If you are having trouble meeting this requirement, our workforce consultants can help you find jobs to apply for.

 It is important to know your rights and responsibilities as an unemployment insurance claimant.
 The Rights & Responsibilities pamphlet we mailed to you after you applied for benefits contains this information.
-Understanding this information will help you to avoid having your benefits stopped or denied because you failed to comply with your work-search requirements.
+Understanding this information will help you avoid having your benefits stopped or denied because you failed to comply with your work search requirements.

 It also is important to know that you must not file your weekly certification for any week in which you worked full time.
 It is not OK to continue to file for benefits until you receive your first paycheck.
 Continuing to collect benefits after returning to work full time is considered fraud and could lead to monetary penalties and criminal prosecution.
 If you do this, your new employer also will be notified.